 b.
-If fewer than three matches are completed then match must be replayed.
+If fewer than three games are completed then match must be replayed.

-8. Courtesy of a course for match practice should not be sought by anyone unless it has been arranged by the Inter-Club Match Secretary.
+8. Courtesy of a course for match practice should not be sought by anyone unless it has been arranged by the Women's Inter-Club Manager.

-9. When a winning result has been obtained in the quarter- semi- or finals, teams will be called in by DevonGolf officials when instructed to do so by the Inter-Club Match Secretary.
+9. When a winning result has been obtained in the quarter- semi- or finals, teams will be called in by DevonGolf officials when instructed to do so by the Women's Inter-Club Match Manager.

 10. Captains/Team Captains should be present with their teams to receive the trophies at Prize-giving

-11. Secretaries of Ladies' Sections are responsible for the safe-keeping of trophy boxes or velvet bags in which DevonGolf trophies are housed whilst in transit, and should ensure that they are returned with the trophies when requested by DevonGolf.
+11. Secretaries of Ladies' Sections are responsible for the safe-keeping of trophy boxes or velvet bags/accesories in which DevonGolf trophies are housed whilst in transit, and should ensure that they are returned with the trophies when requested by DevonGolf.
 Refer to General Terms of Competition point 7 (trophies and prizes) for guidance on safekeeping.

 12. All engraving and repairs will be carried out by DevonGolf and clubs will be liable for the first £100 worth of any damage incurred whilst the trophies are their responsibility.